“It’s time to reflect on our movement for good food, and ensure it’s actually doing good for all.”

 Resources on Race & Food

-The corporate-controlled food industry in this country is rife with discrimination, oppression and the denial of rights.
-Rights to healthy food, rights to land, rights to a clean environment, and rights to an equal opportunity for success and livelihood for farmers are not fairly attainable.
+The corporate-controlled food industry in this country is rife with discrimination, oppression and the denial of rights -Rights to healthy food, to land, to a clean environment, and rights to an equal opportunity for success and livelihood for farmers and consumers.
 One problem is that the people who control this broken food system do not represent the most impacted communities: women and communities of color and low income.

 Food sovereignty is a term that means gaining control over all aspects of our food – including issues like racial inequity, land loss and farmers’ and farmworkers’ rights which we see taking place globally today.
-Such topics as racial health disparities, “food deserts” and “food justice” have rapidly come into the limelight lacking any input at all from the communities being spoken for.
+Such topics as racial health disparities, “food deserts” and “food justice” have rapidly come into the limelight lacking input from the communities being spoken for.
 If we cannot see and hear from our communities, we will not have food sovereignty.

-To see the seeds of racism, oppression and power for what they are will be the primary challenge for achieving real change in our future.
-Are they tools to hold down a community of people instead of as the veil over our eyes when aiming to “help” that community?
+To see the seeds of racism, oppression and power for what they are will be the primary challenge for achieving real change in our food movement.
+They are tools to oppress communities but also create a veil over our eyes when aiming to “help” that community.
+If we want to help fix our food system we need to think about what helps and what just perpetuates the issues.